apache/openserverless/README.md

 ## Prerequisites: Install Multipass

-To install a local environemt you need a PC/Mac running a recent version of Windows, Linux and Mac, with least 16GB of memory and virtualization enables.
+To install a local environemt you need a PC/Mac running a recent version of Windows, Linux and Mac, with least 24GB of memory and virtualization enables.
+The vm requires at least 16gb of memory if you want a complete installation with all the services

 There are multiple ways of installing Apache OpenServerless on a local machine, including using docker.
 All the options are documented [here](https://openserverless.apache.org/docs/installation/)